ViperCraft/cg-tools/README.md

 - No HugePages support, but if you plan to use only DiskCache mode, this will be not necessary.
 - Enabling counting references pages shows only total pages with refs more than 1
 - Traverse disk-cache take some time, so actual memory layout can be changed during measurements, kept in mind.
-- Summary cgroup name has fixed left formatting with size 128, so if your display is shorter than 128 cols you need to fix this is the code by self %)